The Top 6 Dental Embezzlement Red Flags

 If you have a employee like this, then there is a 20% chance that your employee’s control freakishness is driven by behavior is a result the employee’s desire to “keep control” of things like the practice software and practice accounting for fear that you may uncover the theft.

 Conversely, there’s an 80% chance that the employee’s behavior is linked to something else.
-Perhaps the employee is naturally OCD, or trying to conceal their sloppy work that if uncovered, would reflect poorly on their performance.
+Perhaps the employee is naturally OCD (like me) or trying to conceal their sloppy work that if discovered, would reflect poorly on their job performance.

 Here are The TOP 6 Dental Embezzlement Red-Flags

-At least one of the TOP 6 red flags has been found in 85% of dental embezzlement cases.
+At least one TOP 6 red flag was found in 85% of dental embezzlement cases.

-Here are the most common red flags listed in order of the percentage of embezzlement cases each red flag was observed.
+Here are the most common red flags ranked by percentage of embezzlement cases each red flag was observed.

-4. Control issues, unwillingness to share duties – 19%
+- Control issues, unwillingness to share duties – 19% of cases

-If “Two Zebras Bit My Cookie” helped you remember the facial nerves, then “Looking For Ways to Catch a Dishonest Suspect” can help you remember the TOP SIX RED FLAGS.
+If “Two Zebras Bit My Cookie” helped you remember the facial nerves, then “Looking For Ways to Catch Dishonest Suspects” can help you remember the TOP SIX RED FLAGS.

 L – living beyond means